kubevious/kubevious/docs/rules-engine.md

 ![Kubevious Marker Editor Affected Objects](https://github.com/kubevious/media/raw/master/screens/rules-engine/rule-editor-affected-markers.png)

 ## Concepts
-Validation in rules engine are applied on items of the diagram.
+Validations in rules engine are applied on items of the diagram.
 Every item in the diagram is defined using its **kind** and **name**.
-Items have sets of property groups associated that are visible on the *Properties* window of selected items.
-Such property groups can hold raw YAML configuration, or synthetic key-value pairs of additional properies, labels, annotation, etc. Those property groups can be used in the diagram to filter item and use in conditions to associate errors, warning, and custom markers.
+Items have sets of property groups associated.
+They are visible in the *Properties* window of selected item.
+Such property groups can hold raw YAML configuration, or synthetic key-value pairs of additional properies, labels, annotation, etc. Property groups can be used in the diagram to filter items and use in conditions to associate errors, warning, and custom markers.

 Diagram has a graph like structure, so rules have a capability of graph traversal.